thinkshout/thinkshout/blog/_posts/2018-05-08-Brett-Goes-on-Sabbatical.md

 This is reflected in our hiring process, in the clients we choose to work with, and in the benefits we offer; one recent hire pointed out that our health insurance is better than she’d had at a company more than a hundred times our size.
 As we’ve grown, we’ve done our best to insure that when we say we value work-life balance, we’re not saying it just because it sounds like something people want to hear.

-As part of that commitment, we’ve rolled out a profit-sharing plan, added paid family leave – and a sabbatical policy.
+As part of that commitment, we’ve rolled out a profit-sharing plan, paid family leave – and a sabbatical policy.

 I selflessly volunteered to beta-test that latest one.